labsyspharm/scimap/docs/usage_principles.md

 ```
 !!! note
-    If you had used the [mcmicro](https://github.com/labsyspharm/mcmicro-nf) pipeline to process your images, `scimap` provides a handy function to convert `mcmicro` output to `AnnData` object.
+    If you used [mcmicro](https://github.com/labsyspharm/mcmicro-nf) pipeline to process your images, `scimap` provides a handy function to convert `mcmicro` output to `AnnData` object.

 ``` python
 filepath = ['/path/to/file.csv']